JazzerThighs/QWERT-O-Phone/README.md

 ```
 # Chapter II: The Grind

 After make instrument, play instrument.
 And play instrument.
 And play instrument.
 And play instrument...
 This is called practicing.
-It could also be called woodsheding, or jamming.
+It could also be called woodshedding, or jamming.
 Yes, this is in fact "The Jamming."

 ```
   /$$$$$$  /$$                             /$$                               /$$$$$$ /$$$$$$ /$$$$$$